Segmentation-Free Streaming Machine Translation: Experimental settings

 \subsection{Datasets}

-Results are presented for both English to German and German to English translation directions.
-Models were trained using datasets available for the IWSLT 2022 shared tasks~\cite{anastasopoulos-etal-2022-findings}.
+Results are presented for four translation directions: English to German, Spanish and French, and German to English.
+The models involving German were trained using datasets available for the IWSLT 2022 shared tasks~\cite{anastasopoulos-etal-2022-findings}.
 The specific datasets are reported in Table~\ref{tab:datasets}.
-Sentences for which document-level information is present are augmented with their corresponding streaming history~\cite{iranzo-sanchez-etal-2022-simultaneous}, by concatenating the previous source and target sentences until a maximum size of 50 tokens has been reached.
+The other systems were trained using open data from OPUS NLPL~\cite{Tiedemann09}.
+Specifically, the English to French and Spanish models were trained using 305M and 327M sentence pairs, respectively.
+All sentences for which document-level information is present are augmented with their corresponding streaming history~\cite{iranzo-sanchez-etal-2022-simultaneous}, by concatenating the previous source and target sentences until a maximum length of 50 words has been reached.

 In order to enable simultaneous translation, the prefix-training data augmentation technique~\cite{arivazhagan-etal-2020-translation} is used.
 One partial translation pair is generated for each sentence pair in the original corpus (which already includes the streaming history) by randomly selecting a partial prefix of both, source and target sentences.
 If a given sentence pair contains streaming history information, the streaming history is left unchanged, and prefix generation is only applied to the current sentence pair.
 The model is trained on the concatenation of both, the original training data and the partial prefix data.
 Figure~\ref{fig:corpus_ex} shows a graphical overview of how the training data was constructed.